ajna-finance/ajna-grants/test/invariants/INVARIANTS.md

 - #### Distribution Period:
     - **DP1**: Only one distribution period should be active at a time
     - **DP2**: Each winning proposal successfully claims no more that what was finalized in the challenge stage
+    - **DP3**: A distribution's fundsAvailable should be equal to 2% of the treasurie's balance at the block startNewDistributionPeriod is called.

 - #### Screening Stage:
     - **SS1**: Only 10 proposals can advance to the funding stage